 Hiding from Vaccines – The Bacterial Meningitis Vaccine Challenges

 Pneumococcal conjugate vaccines (PCVs) target strains of streptococcus pneumoniae bacteria that are covered by a protective capsule that prevents the body’s immune system from effectively fighting the bacteria in the bloodstream.
 New strains of bacteria, however, are covered by a different type of capsule that current vaccines can’t penetrate.

 “Widespread use of vaccines resulted in the emergence of a broad diversity of replacement non-PCV type strains,” said Reshmi Mukerji, MPH, and David E. Briles, PhD, of University of Alabama at Birmingham.

 The new bacteria also seem to be causing meningitis infections in an unexpected way.
 Unlike the PCV strains, which tend to travel to the brain via the bloodstream, the new non-PCV bacteria don’t often cause blood infections, possibly because their capsules are not effective in resisting the blood’s immune system.

 Instead, the study’s authors believe that the non-PCV bacteria build colonies in the nose, throat, or ears and then migrate directly to the brain from those locations.

 A New Strategy

-To fight these new bacteria, the study’s authors say new vaccines will have to be developed.
-However, the strategy used by current vaccines likely won’t work for the new bacteria because the new strains have nearly 100 different types of capsules, making it virtually impossible for a single vaccine to target all of them.
+To fight these new strains of bacteria, the study’s authors say new vaccines will have to be developed.
+The strategy used by current vaccines likely won’t work for new strains of the bacteria due to the new strains having nearly 100 different types of capsules, making it virtually impossible for a single vaccine to target all of them.

 Pursuing a new approach to vaccine development would require a major shift in research, but it might be the only way to finally stop this deadly disease.